X Band Satellite Communication: Syracuse

-Anik G1 was launched in April 2013, and includes a 3-transponder, global-beam X-band payload, operating from 107.3°W.

 DC-MS Series 2

 DC-MS Series 2 consists of 2 triple-transponder global-beam X-band payload, operated by Delta Communications.
 DC-MS Series 2 was launched in January 2014.

 NATO SATCOM Post-2000

 The NATO X Band satellite system consists of a NATO owned ground segment with capacity leased from a consortium formed by the British, French and Italian governments.